 I found that these visuals — simple, hand-drawn with stick figures — often were very helpful for my son.
 They became an important tool in our autism toolbox, and often a springboard or supplement to the important work our child was doing in school, therapy, or other programming.

 So here we are today.
 While our marathon is not yet over, the pace has slowed a great deal.
-Now it’s my mission to help out those who have a lot of miles left to run.
-I’m kicking off this mission with Thinking about Thinking, the first of what I hope will many MooBoo products.
-I strive to offer content that I sure could have used when my own child was younger: affordable, parent and kid friendly, visual teaching tools.
+Now it’s our mission to help out those who have a lot of miles left to run.
+We’re kicking off this mission with Thinking about Thinking, the first of what we hope will be many very helpful MooBoo products.
+We strive to offer content that I sure could have used when my own child was younger: affordable, parent and kid friendly, visual teaching tools.
 (And funny too, because I have found that kids with autism often have an awesome sense of humor!)
+We also have a lot of free content in Tips & Topics.

 However, I want MooBoo Resources to be more than its products.
 I am hopeful this website can become a source of information, support, empowerment, and even community for those who love a kiddo with autism.